About Twombly Setters

 Many current breeders have built their kennels including Twombly setters.
 Pine Coble, Setter Hills, Alderwood and October Setters are some of the kennels that include Twombly Setter lines.
 Almost 90 years after Earl Twombly started Coronation Kennels, the “Twombly Setters” of today are still the same large, beautiful and “birdy” setters he strived for.

-The legacy of Earl Twombly and Coronation Kennels continues today through his daughter, Becky, grandson Legh, and his wife, Jenn.
+The legacy of Earl Twombly and Coronation Kennels continues today through his grandson Legh and wife Jenn, who have benefitted from the love and guidance of Earl's daughter Becky.
 Legh and Jenn Higgins both grew up on Blush Hill in Waterbury, VT, and Jenn's parents were friends and among the best customers of Earl's "back in the day".
 Now Legh and Jenn live in and hunt the coverts of the Northeast Kingdom in October and travel south in November to central Virginia, where they train, hunt, and guide other hunters with their 7 English Setters.
 Legh Higgins said: "We have a family 3 generation love for gun dogs.
 We've dedicated our retirement to these fine setters".

 Becky Twombly Higgins and Clover of Coronation